-Here is the lowdown:
+Here is the lowdown for my version:

 - First, bake and cool your cupcakes.

-- When they are fully cooled, there are a couple options.
+- When they are fully cooled, there are a couple of options.
 One is to use a small knife and cut a cone shape out of the middle of the cupcake.

-- Using the device, you insert, twist and remove the cylinder of cake.
+- Using the device, you insert, twist, and remove the cylinder of cake.

 - If you own an apple corer or melon baller, those will work, too!
 You might as well get some more use out of your kitchen tools.